How Does an LED Emit the Light? Its Working Principle & Types

 What is Electroluminescence?

 Electroluminescence is the phenomenon of a material emitting light in response to an electric current.
 When an electric field is applied to these materials, it causes electrons to flow from the positive electrode to the negative electrode.
-As these electrons move through the material, they collide with atoms and release photons (light particles).
-The frequency of these photons determines the color of the light that is emitted.

 How different colours are produced by LEDs?